evanoya/MC_GPU/Analysis_codes/README.txt

 * histo-vec1.dat.
 1st column is coordination number, 2nd column is fraction of particles
   in the solid cluster with that coordination.
 * rhoR_av.dat.
 Radial density averaged over all trajectory (1st column is radial distance, 2nd column is radial density).
+* conf-core.xyz.
+Trayectory containing only those particles belong to the inner core of the solid cluster (the radius of the sphere defining the core is provided by the user in the file in-cluster.d)
+* conf-core-patch.xyz.
+The same as conf-core.xyz, but including the positions of the patches for each particle besides the position of the center of mass.

 2.